Turku Entry Requirements

 Restricted Items

-- Pets - require pet passport, microchip, rabies vaccination, and health certificate (see special situations)
+- Pets - Strict rules apply (see Special Situations).
+Requires microchip, rabies vaccination, and EU health certificate.

 Health Requirements